 For example, in Victoria, a landlord may enter the premises as long as the tenant agrees to the time and was consulted within the last seven days.

-- Make one general inspection in any 6 month period, but not within the first 3 months of the tenancy.
+- Make one general inspection in any six-month period, but not within the first three months of the tenancy.

 Occasionally you will be contacted by your tenant or property manager advising that you are going to have to repair an item in your rental property.
 While some of these may not be urgent, there are others than will need to be attended to promptly.